ashpect/cache/README.md

     - [x] LFU
     - [x] MRU
 - [x] Add thread safety to cache (Not using sync.map because writes are frequent)
-- [ ] Use go generics instead of string
+- [x] Use go generics or interfaces instead of string for generic cache

 ### Misc
 - [x] Implement example in main.go
-- [ ] Add test for thread safety for learning purposes
+- [ ] Add tests for testing thread safety